stanfordpython/stanfordpython.github.io/public/page/Quest_for_the_Unicorn.md

 This assignment wouldn't have been possible without so much support from our wonderful TAs: Antonio Ferriss, Elizabeth Fitzgerald, and Jose Francisco were instrumental in designing and implementing much of the core infrastructure of this assignment.

-This assignment was partially inspired by Sam Redmons's "Quest for the Holy Grail" assignment, featured in previous offerings of CS 41.
+This assignment was partially inspired by Sam Redmond's "Quest for the Holy Grail" assignment, featured in previous offerings of CS 41.